 This is the story of a girl… who saw the price of her favorite primer and drowned the whole world—just kidding.
 Kind of.
-"Absolutely" reference aside, this is the story of a girl who shed some tears.
-Although, for very different reasons than John Hampson wrote about back in 2000.
-But actually, the plot of my own song is rather ironic.
+"Absolutely" reference aside, this is the story of a girl who shed some tears, although, for very different reasons than John Hampson wrote about back in 2000.

 As I've mentioned before, I have a weird obsession with expensive beauty products.
 And yes, my wallet perpetually hates me for it.
 But does that stop me?
 Unfortunately, never.
 Therefore, finding a covetable and addicting-to-use drugstore dupe for one of the highest-priced makeup items I own was the ultimate challenge.
 And honestly, I didn't think I would succeed.
 But first, let me profess my *still* undying love for the Koh Gen Do formula—my morning moisturizer's S.O.